ljw1004/csharpspec/csharp/statements.md

    * If the current function is non-async, the steps above are repeated for the caller of the function with a throw point corresponding to the statement from which the function member was invoked.

-   * If the current function is async and task-returning, the exception is recorded in the return task, which is put into a faulted or cancelled state as described in §10.14.1.
+   * If the current function is async and task-returning, the exception is recorded in the return task, which is put into a faulted or cancelled state as described in [Enumerator interfaces](classes.md#enumerator-interfaces).

-   * If the current function is async and void-returning, the synchronization context of the current thread is notified as described in §10.14.2.
+   * If the current function is async and void-returning, the synchronization context of the current thread is notified as described in [Enumerable interfaces](classes.md#enumerable-interfaces).

 *  If the exception processing terminates all function member invocations in the current thread, indicating that the thread has no handler for the exception, then the thread is itself terminated.
 The impact of such termination is implementation-defined.